pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * UI

-# topic: QC interview
-* What exactly was the issue?
-* What is your opinion of fuzz testing?
-* What's your background with X(fuzzy testing?)?
-* What is your opinion of automated testing?
-* Why did it happen?
-* Could you clarify what is positive and negative testing?
-* How are SOLID principles useful for testing?
-* How important is this issue for the users?
-* Are you responsible for resolving this issue?
-* What are some of the usual things you do as a QC engineer?
-* What are your skills around automated testing?
-* What tools do you use to manage your test cases?
-* Please tell me your career experience as a QC engineer.
-* How many projects have you been involved in as a QC engineer?
-* How would you describe regression testing to your grand mother?
-* What is your on testing check list?
-* What is the value of a QC engineer on a small project?
-* What's your background in Quality Control?
-* What does a QC engineer do?
-* What are some other things that QC engineers do?
-* Why did you choose QC engineer as a career?
-* How do QC engineers work with developers?
-* What are some challenges of being a QC engineer?
-* How do you approach problem solving?
-* What are your strengths and weaknesses?

 ## topic: back end developer interview
 * Why did you choose to become a back end developer as a career?